Parrots are capable of experiencing a range of complex emotions.

 If a male parrot cohabits with a female, they likely see each other as mates.
 This can be the case whether they are the same or different species.
 Parrots of the same sex (two females or two males) can also form close bonds.

-For a parrot, losing a mate or other bonded parrot is extremely distressing.
+Losing a mate or other bonded parrot is extremely distressing.
 When one parrot dies, the surviving parrot often goes into mourning and grieves for its lost companion.
 The survivor may exhibit signs of depression, aggression, or obsessive-compulsive tendencies.

 Fortunately, the grieving period doesn’t last forever.
 The surviving parrot will eventually begin acting normal again, especially if it’s allowed to bond with another parrot.